reveurmichael/machine_learning/Readme.md

     - https://streamlit.io/gallery
     - https://shiny.rstudio.com/gallery/

+- PICTH!
+    - Present your amazing idea (even if it can be refined later, and should be)
+    - Get people to join your team
     - Kick off your projects

 ### Week 6